Pituitary adenoma

 Pituitary adenoma and endonasal endoscopy

-THEpituitary adenoma it's a benign tumor, that hits the pituitary and in particular its anterior part (adenohypophysis).
-No precise risk factors have been ascertained, except for familiarity.
-To understand the possible consequences, it is worth knowing the role of the pituitary gland in our body.
+The pituitary adenoma is a benign tumor, which strikes the pituitary gland and in particular its anterior part (adenohypophysis).
+No specific risk factors have been identified, with the exception of familiarityTo understand the possible consequences, it is worth knowing the role of the pituitary gland in our body.

-What is the pituitary gland used for?
+What is the pituitary gland for?

-The types of pituitary adenoma
+Types of pituitary adenoma

 • mass syndrome: the size of the adenoma ends up causing compression of the optic nerves, resulting in loss of visual acuity or reduction of the lateral visual field